ElDuderino/CANBusMiddleware/README.md

 - Condition reports

 ## Running ##
+Edit config.cfg to make sure you:
+- disable packet mocking
+- have valid credentials for the Aretas API
+- enter in the correct COM port for the serial connection -
 Will include more info here eventually, but to run it now, just run ``python3 backend_daemon.py``

 ## Notes ##